OhmRobin1/bob-ai-hackathon--NullThreat-/README.md

 > In 2–3 sentences: What did you build?
 How does it solve the problem above?

-[The solution prioritizes genuine and critical threats while filtering out false positives from thousands of alerts.
-It generates clear BLUF summaries to help commanders quickly understand threats and make informed decisions.]
+The solution prioritizes genuine and critical threats while filtering out false positives from thousands of alerts.
+It generates clear BLUF summaries to help commanders quickly understand threats and make informed decisions.

 ---

 ## ✨ Key Features

-- **Feature 1:** [Automated alert classification (false positive vs. real threat) using LLM analysis]
+- **Feature 1:** Automated alert classification (false positive vs. real threat) using LLM analysis
-- **Feature 2:** [ MITRE ATT&CK technique mapping for confirmed threats]
+- **Feature 2:** MITRE ATT&CK technique mapping for confirmed threats
-- **Feature 3:** [Correlated grouping of related alerts into single incidents]
+- **Feature 3:** Correlated grouping of related alerts into single incidents
-- **Feature 4:** [Auto-generated BLUF-style threat summary report]
+- **Feature 4:** Auto-generated BLUF-style threat summary report
-- **Feature 5:** [Optional]

 ---